 - Make sure there are plenty of steam vents in the top crust for steam to escape.
 To ensure this, I use a top crust made of pastry cutouts.
 I use leaves here, but stars or flowers would be festive too.

-A Few Recipe Notes on Making a Fabulous Homemade Gluten Free and Vegan Apple Pie
+Expert Tips on Making a Fabulous Homemade Gluten Free and Vegan Apple Pie

 - Make Ahead?
 The pastry can be made up to two days in advance and refrigerated or up to two weeks if stored in the freezer (thaw overnight in the fridge).
 Before working the dough, bring it to room temperature.
 Coconut oil pastry is easier to handle at room temperature (opposite of everything butter dough!).